GEOLYTIX/xyz/readme.md

 `"title": "XYZ Demo"`

-(optional) The application title which will be inserted into the title meta tag in the HTML template.
+The application title which will be inserted into the title meta tag in the HTML template.

 `"gazetteer": {}`

-(optional) Whether the gazetteer module should be enabled.
+Whether the gazetteer module should be enabled.
 Without the gazetteer module you will not be able to switch between locales

 `"select": {}`

-(optional) Whether the selection module should be enabled.
+Whether the selection module should be enabled.
 Without the selection module you will not be able to select features and query their properties.

 `"locate": true`

-(optional) Whether the geolocator should be enabled. *Note that the geolocator requires a secure connection via https.*
+Whether the geolocator should be enabled. *Note that the geolocator requires a secure connection via https.*

 `"documentation": "documentation"`

-(optional) Whether a documentation button should be enabled.
+Whether a documentation button should be enabled.
 If set to 'documentation' the [documentation.md](https://github.com/GEOLYTIX/xyz/tree/dev/public/documentation.md) markhub will be displayed in a github flavoured view.
 Any suitable link can be set instead of 'documentation'.

 `"locale": "UK"`

-(optional) The default locale which is opened and set to the url hook parameter when an application is accessed.
+The default locale which is opened and set to the url hook parameter when an application is accessed.
 Defaults to the first locale in the locales object.

 `"locales": {}`